Life inevitably takes detours.

 We arrived at the dog racing track, and the scene was packed with people.
 There were a total of six dogs, numbered 1 to 6.
 He told me to bet on number 6, so I did, but I was puzzled and asked him, "How do you know to bet on number 6?"
 This guy then pulled out a newspaper from his pocket.
 He said, "No, this newspaper specifically introduces dog number 6!
 It has a historical profile."
 I said, "Oh, it actually has a history?!".

-It detailed the year the dog was born, its weight, past performance, all introduced very thoroughly; besides what this dog eats every month and every day, it even clearly stated the dog's owner's name, just short of the family background; I guess this dog is either a middle peasant or a rich peasant; this section could really make a big deal out of introducing this dog.
+The newspaper detailed when the dog was born, its weight, and its past performance; it even included what this dog eats every month and every day, and it clearly stated the dog's owner's name, just short of mentioning their family background; I guess this dog is either a middle peasant or a rich peasant; this section could really make a big deal out of introducing this dog.

 I thought, since we are here, let's go for it; I placed a bet of 100 pounds, and the race started in just three minutes; I was particularly anxious, closely watching number 6.

-They first kept the dogs in cages, and before releasing them, they took out an electric rabbit and let it run a few laps on the field.
+They first kept the dogs in cages, and before releasing them, they took out an electric rabbit and let it run a few laps on the track.
 As soon as the rabbit ran, the dogs immediately chased after it.
-I quickly realized how people made the dogs run in circles.
-The answer is that electric rabbit.
-The participants in this game come from all walks of life, and the amounts they bet vary; there are even those who really risk everything, but I won't go into detail about that.
+I quickly realized how people got the dogs to run in circles.
+The answer is that it relies on that electric rabbit.
+The participants in this game come from all walks of life, and the amounts they bet vary; there are even those who really risk their lives, but I won't go into detail about that.

-They didn't fire the gun right away; if they did, the dogs might get scared.
-With a small sound, the cage suddenly opened, and the six dogs burst out at the same time.
+They didn't fire a gun; as soon as they did, the dogs might get scared.
+It just went "peep," a small sound, and the cage suddenly opened with a bang, and all six dogs burst out at the same time.
 I watched as dog number 6 came out and, with a loud crash, fell over.
 In less than three seconds, my 100 pounds was gone without a trace.